 Typically, this is how you would start a defamation claim:

 - Confront the defamer who may be a familiar face or a work colleague, and request them to desist from defamatory acts or face legal consequences.
 You can do this through a phone, a mail, or in-person with the company of one who may serve as a later witness

-- Send the defamer a lettered threat which is like an order containing proof of defamation, claims of damages, and the threat of a lawsuit.
-You can prepare a standard Defamation Demand Letter in minutes with DoNotPay.
+- Send the defamer a cease and desist letter, which is different than a court order.
+The letter will contain proof of defamation, claims of damages, and warn legal action.
+You can prepare a standard defamation demand letter in minutes with DoNotPay.

 Get DoNotPay's Instant Cease and Desist Letter

 DoNotPay is the perfect, convenient solution!
 The cease and desist letter DoNotPay drafts will gather all information about the case, demand retraction, and warn against any impending statements instantly while following the Nevada defamation statute.
 All you need to do is: